abdallahdataguy/nxu/M6/README.md

 ## Overview

-This project demonstrates how to build and train a Convolutional Neural Network (CNN) using Keras in R and Python to classify images from the Fashion MNIST dataset.
-The dataset contains 70,000 grayscale images of 28x28 pixels, representing 10 fashion categories.
-The CNN model is built with six layers and is trained to predict the correct class for the images.
+- This project is about implementing a Convolutional Neural Network (CNN) in Python and R to classify images in MNIST dataset.
+- The project shoes  how to build and train a CNN using Keras in R and Python
+- The MNIST dataset contains 70,000 grayscale images of 28x28 pixels, representing 10 fashion categories.
+- The 6 layers CNN model is trained to correctly predict classes for the images.

 ## Requirements

-To successfully run the CNN model in R and Python, you must have the following software and packages installed and configured:
+- In to successfully run this CNN model, the following software packages should be installed and properly configured:

-### 1. R Programming Environment
+### R Programming Environment
-- R Version: The latest version of R is recommended for compatibility with the latest packages.
-You can download it from [here](https://cran.r-project.org/).
+- R Version: Install the latest R software which can be dowloaded from the official R website here: https://cran.r-project.org/.

 ### 2. Required R Packages
-- Keras: Provides an R interface to the Keras Python library.
+- Keras R library that will provide an R interface to the Keras Python library.
   - Install Keras in R:
     ```r
     install.packages("keras")
     ```
-- TensorFlow: Required for running Keras in R since Keras relies on TensorFlow as its backend.
+- TensorFlow is also required since keras relies on TensorFlow as its backend.
   - Install TensorFlow in R:
     ```r
     install.packages("tensorflow")